ethereum/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 As mentioned, optimistic rollups post transaction data to Ethereum as `calldata`.
 Since the rollup chain's execution is based on submitted transactions, anyone can use this information—anchored on Ethereum’s base layer—to execute the rollup’s state and verify the correctness of state transitions. .

 Data availability is critical because without access to state data, challengers cannot construct fraud proofs to dispute invalid rollup operations.
-With Ethereum providing data availability, the risk of rollup operators getting away with malicious acts (e.g., submitting invalid blocks) reduces.
+With Ethereum providing data availability, the risk of rollup operators getting away with malicious acts (e.g., submitting invalid blocks) is reduced.

 ### Censorship resistance {#censorship-resistance}

 Optimistic rollups also rely on Ethereum for censorship resistance.
 In an optimistic rollup a centralized entity (the operator) is responsible for processing transactions and submitting rollup blocks to Ethereum.
 This has some implications:

-- Rollup operators can censor users by going offline, refusing to produce blocks, or submit user transactions to L1.
+- Rollup operators can censor users by going offline completely, or by refusing to either produce blocks that include certain transactions in them.

 - Rollup operators can prevent users from withdrawing funds deposited in the rollup contract by withholding state data necessary to Merkle proofs of ownership.
 Withholding state data can also conceal the rollup’s state from users and prevent them from interacting with the rollup.